 \subsection{Hyperparameter Setting}

-The hyper paramter selection and tuning was done mostly via heuristics and turning.
-We began by using the same hyper parameter settings as the baseline algorithms and varied it slowly to arrives at the best set of parameters for our setting.
-For example, you can see from Fig. 5 that the choice learning rate is affecting the learning and the reward significantly.
+The hyperparameter selection and tuning were done mostly via heuristics and turning.
+We began by using the same hyperparameter settings as the baseline algorithms and varied them slowly to arrive at the best set of parameters for our setting.
+For example, you can see from Fig. 5 that the choice learning rate affects the learning and the reward significantly.
 Similarly, we decided to use a batch size of 32.
-The actual hyperparametrs used for generating each of the plots are included in the label and description of the figures.
+The actual hyperparameters used for generating each plot are included in the label and description of the figures.